Updated: Will Trump actually end China’s De Minimis exemption that is killing USPS?

 This is why eBay, Amazon, and US-based e-commerce websites are now full of people who are just drop-shipping products from China.
 This is how multiple Chinese drop-ship companies have become massive international businesses.
 These small parcels, also known as “ePackets,” can be up to 4.4 pounds and can have a combined length, width, and height of up to 36 inches.

-In 2019, Trump took action after incoming Chinese small parcels exceeded the one billion mark.
+In 2019, Trump took action after incoming Chinese small parcels exceeded the one billion per year mark.
 Changes by the Trump administration raised the cost of mailing a small parcel from China to the USA.
-However, it was not enough, and people in China were still paying about half of what Americans were paying to ship the same thing domestically.
-The number of small parcels continued to rise each year, with USPS now receiving over a billion of these parcels per year.
+However, it was not enough, and people in China were still paying about half of what Americans were paying to ship the same size parcels domestically.
+The number of small parcels from China has continued to rise each year.

-Each time you mail something within the USA, you subsidize the cost that people in China pay to ship these parcels to the USA.
+Each time you mail something within the USA, you are subsidizing the cost of delivering these parcels from China!
 This is a major reason why the cost of postage keeps rising so fast.

 Many people believe the end of the De Minimis exemption will dramatically reduce the number of small Chinese parcels sent to the USA.
 Someone shipping items from China will need to start collecting a lot more information from the customer and do paperwork on the item.
 However, Trump implemented a blanket 10% tariff on all Chinese imports on Tuesday, the same day the De Minimis exemption ended.
 This complicates it even further.

-USPS could see a massive reduction in the costly burden of delivering over one billion small Chinese parcels.
+USPS could see a massive reduction in the costly burden of delivering over one billion small Chinese parcels per year.

 Subscribe